IT recruiting in Boston

 Yes.
 Raffi generates role-specific behavioral questions tied to your scorecard.
 For it we anchor on the structured questions hiring managers in this vertical actually use (a few samples are listed above).
 You can edit any of them before they go live.

-How long does a typical IT hiring cycle take in Boston?
+How long does it actually take to hire an IT professional in Boston?

 Does Raffi work for hiring in Boston?